-One tissue in which curvature may be of particular relevance in regulating cell function is the mammalian intestinal epithelium (Figure 9b and d).
-This tissue self-renews every 3-5 days thanks to the continuous division of stem cells located at the base of highly curved invaginations called crypts.
-[197] Cells progressively differentiate as they leave the crypt and migrate along the surface of finger-like protrusions called villi.
-Upon reaching the tip of the villus, cells are extruded into the intestinal lumen.
+reaching the tip of the villus, cells are extruded into the intestinal lumen.
 Villi and crypt show opposite curvature and they form at different developmental stages and through different mechanisms.
 Villi fold during embryonic development through buckling morphogenesis.
-[43-44] This leads to a local increase of the epithelial morphogen sonic hedgehog (Shh), while proliferating intestinal stem cell progenitors progressively localize into clusters at the base of the villi.
-[198] High levels of Shh signals then induce reciprocal signaling by bone morphogenetic proteins within the cluster, repressing intestinal stem cell identity in the overlying epithelium and restricting stem cell proliferation to the base of the villi.
+[43,44] This leads to a local increase of the epithelial morphogen sonic hedgehog (Shh), while proliferating intestinal stem cell progenitors progressively localize into clusters at the base of the villi.
+[197] High levels of Shh signals then induce reciprocal signaling by bone morphogenetic proteins within the cluster, repressing intestinal stem cell identity in the overlying epithelium and restricting stem cell proliferation to the base of the villi.
 During this process, fibroblasts and smooth muscle contract to drive folding of the ECM and the overlying epithelium.
 By contrast, the crypt forms postnatally through bending morphogenesis, a process that is well reproduced by intestinal organoids.
-[199] Recent experiments in these systems show that organoid progenitor monolayers develop spontaneous stem cell foci that progressively accumulate actin and myosin at their apical surfaces.
-[71, 200] Actomyosin contraction then creates a bending moment that pushes the stem cell niche towards the ECM and drives its folding.
+[198] Recent experiments in these systems show that organoid progenitor monolayers develop spontaneous stem cell foci that progressively accumulate actin and myosin at their apical surfaces.^[70,199] Actomyosin contraction then creates a bending moment that pushes the stem cell niche toward the ECM and drives its folding.
 Throughout the life of the organism, stem cells remain segregated at the base of the crypt, where curvature is highest, but the extent to which there is a feedback between curvature and stemness remains unclear.
-When organoid monolayers are grown on surfaces with a curved pattern, stem cells tend to localize highly curved crypt-like structures.
-[201] However, stemness and segregation are retained when organoids are grown on flat surfaces.
-[71, 202] The link between curvature, fate and function in the intestinal epithelium is thus a major open question.
+When organoid monolayers are grown on surfaces with a curved pattern, stem cells tend to localize highly curved crypt-like structures.^[200] However, stemness and segregation are retained when organoids are grown on flat surfaces.^[70,201] The link between curvature, fate, and function in the intestinal epithelium is thus a major open question.